build-trust/ockam/README.md

 1. Install Rust (Optional)

+    **NOTE**: If you do not want to use a container for learning excercise then you will need to install Rust locally.
+If you don't have it, please [install](https://www.rust-lang.org/tools/install) the latest version of Rust.
 Only do this step if you chose to not use the learning container.

     ```
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh